ElMassimo/oj_serializers/README.md

 [`panko-serializer`][panko] also uses `Oj::StringWriter`, but it has the big downside of having to own the entire render tree.
 Putting a serializer inside a Hash or an Active Model Serializer and serializing that to JSON doesn't work, making a gradual migration harder to achieve.
 Also, it's optimized for Active Record but I needed good Mongoid support.

 `Oj::Serializer` combines some of these ideas, by using instances, but reusing them to avoid object allocations.
 Serializing 10,000 items instantiates a single serializer.
+Unlike `panko-serializer`, it doesn't suffer from [double encoding problems](https://panko.dev/docs/response-bag) so it's easier to use.

 As a result, migrating from `active_model_serializers` is relatively straightforward because instance methods, inheritance, and mixins work as usual.